MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 ##### Advanced (long press) mode

 Long press where you want the node to be or the way to start.
 You will see a black "crosshair" symbol.
-* If you want to create a new node (not connected to an object), click away from existing objects.
+* If you want to create a new node (not connected to an object), touch away from existing objects.
-* If you want to extend a way, click within the "tolerance zone" of the way (or a node on the way).
+* If you want to extend a way, touch within the "tolerance zone" of the way (or a node on the way).
 The tolerance zone is indicated by the areas around a node or way.

 Once you can see the crosshair symbol, you have these options:

-* Touch in the same place.
+* _Normal press in the same place._
     * If the crosshair is not near a node, touching the same location again creates a new node.
 If you are near a way (but not near a node), the new node will be on the way (and connected to the way).
     * If the crosshair is near a node (i.e. within the tolerance zone of the node), touching the same location just selects the node (and the tag editor opens.
 No new node is created.
 The action is the same as the selection above.
-* Touch another place.
-Touching another location (outside of the tolerance zone of the crosshair) adds a way segment from the original position to the current position.
+* _Normal touch in another place._ Touching another location (outside of the tolerance zone of the crosshair) adds a way segment from the original position to the current position.
 If the crosshair was near a way or node, the new segment will be connected to that node or way.

 Simply touch the screen where you want to add further nodes of the way.
 To finish, touch the final node twice.
 If the final node is located on a way or node, the segment will be connected to the way or node automatically.

 You can also use a menu item: See [Creating new objects](Creating%20new%20objects.md) for more information.